 Eunice can be downloaded from NPM and run without installing using NPX:

 The analysis will output a eunice.html file.
-Opening the file in a browser shows the following:
+Opening this file in a browser shows the following:

 The 1,102 matching (green) and only 22 (red) mismatching dependencies shows that Eunice has found the vast majority of dependencies in Polly.JS as uni-directional.
 The few bi-directional dependencies that have been found are deep inside the directory structure (e.g. the 17 in packages) and unlikely to be of much, if any consequence.